 While the high ISO capabilities of modern cameras makes it less necessary to have larger aperture lenses, it’s still nice to know that if I’m in a really dark lighting situation I can shoot at a pretty wide aperture to get enough light into my camera.

-Not only that, but I want to have as much control over my depth of field as possible.
-My style is not to shoot a lot wide open.
-I just like being able to tell the whole story of the wedding day, and for me that means having more of my subjects in focus.
+Not only that, but I want to have as much control over my depth of field as possible, Although my style is not to shoot a lot wide open.
+I like being able to tell the whole story of the wedding day, and for me that means having more of my subjects in focus.

-Clients pay us good money to document their weddings.
+Clients pay wedding photographers good money to document their weddings.
 So they deserve the best image quality we can give them.

 All wedding photographers want their clients to be blown away by the photos taken on their wedding day.
 The majority of that comes from having a trained eye but of course choice of gear plays its part as well.